Account-Level API Keys

 3.1 Rotating Secrets

-You can generate up to 5 active Secrets per API Key.
-Each Secret paired with the Token will continue to be live.
-As you generate new Secrets, the older Secrets will continue to be active but no longer be copyable.
+You can generate up to 5 active secrets per API key.
+Each secret paired with the token will continue to be live.
+As you generate new secrets, the older secrets continue to be active but no can no longer be copied.

 3.2 Revoking Secrets

-To revoke a Secret, click the trash icon on the row.
-Revoking Secrets will make any Token Secret pair using that Secret receive a 401 error.
-Revoking the top most Secret (green Active) will make the last generated Secret copyable again.
+To revoke a secret, click the trash icon on that secret's row.
+Revoking a secret will make any token-secret pair using that secret receive a 401 error.
+Revoking the topmost secret (green Active) will make the last generated secret copyable again.

-Do not revoke your old API Secrets until you have confirmed the new Secret is working as expected.
+IMPORTANT: Do not revoke your old API secrets until you have confirmed the new secret is working as expected.

 3.3 Revoking Keys

-To revoke a Key, click the trash icon on the row.
-You will need to confirm the key’s name (case sensitive) before being able to revoke that Key.
+To revoke a key, click the trash icon on that key's row.
+You will need to confirm the key’s name (case sensitive) to revoke that key.

-Do not revoke your old API Keys until you have confirmed the new Key is working as expected
+IMPORTANT: Do not revoke your old API keys until you have confirmed the new key is working as expected